 9. The Phuket Vegetarian Festival

 The Phuket Vegetarian Festival is the largest food festival in Thailand, if not all of Asia.
 The festival is nine days of vegetarian food, fun and festivities.
 Held around late September/early October, the festival is known for more dramatic festival acts and rites such as piercings, fire walking and razor ladder climbs.
-For a more detailed information on the festival, see my guide here.

 10. Karon Temple Market